Lombiq/Orchard-Training-Demo-Module/Readme.md

 3. Add this project as a reference to web project.
 4. Replace project references with Orchard Core NuGet package references with the same name as the project references.
 5. Run the web project (F5 or CTRL+F5).
-6. Setup the website using any recipe except "Blank", log in and enable this module on the Dashboard (*~/OrchardCore.Features/Admin/Features*)
+6. Setup the website using any recipe except "Blank" (some recipe doesn't enable Messages zone where the related demonstration won't work so use one appropriate like "The Default Theme"), log in and enable this module on the Dashboard (*~/OrchardCore.Features/Admin/Features*)

 ## Using this module for training purposes